kostyaVyrodov/education/solid/README.md

 **Coupling** refers to the degree to which the different modules/classes depend on each other, suggestion is all modules should be independent as far as possible, that's why low coupling.
 It has to do with the elements among different modules/classes.

+> Abstraction is the elimination of the irrelevant and the amplification of the essential (R. Martin)

 ### Encapsulation
 What's encapsulation about?
 The encapsulation describes how to write reusable code, reusable components where you can reuse them without fully understanding all implementation details.